 The diocese of Charlotte understands this reality and, as a result, provides various opportunities for formation.
 The diocesan Lay Ministry Formation Program is a two-year formation program for those wishing to deepen their response to actively participate in the Church’s mission.
 In addition, it is a pre-requisite for the permanent diaconate.
 In addition, the diocese offers information on Continuing Education programs.

 For more information contact Frank Villaronga at email@example.com.

 The Program is designed to provide formation for the Lay Apostolate by focusing on the human, spiritual, intellectual, and pastoral elements of the call to holiness.
 It is an academic and pastoral formation program for Catholic laity interested in service to the Church and personal enrichment.
 The Program will assist laity in their life-long journey of faith formation by deepening their understanding and appreciation of the teachings of the Roman Catholic Church: scripture, theology and authentic spirituality.
 This process of formation seeks to develop their skills and abilities in order to become more efficacious signs of Christ’s presence among all of God’s people.

 - appreciate and understand more fully that they are called to and gifted for the lay apostolate by virtue of their baptism and confirmation;

 - be affirmed and grow in competence and confidence in their present ministries to and with others: the Church, their families, and the marketplace;

 - explore their personal gifts and how those gifts may be used in response to their baptismal call;

 - grow in their Catholic faith

-There are five sites (based on a minimum number of participants) for the 2016-2018 Program: Arden, Bryson City, Lenoir, Greensboro and Charlotte.
-Classes meet on designated Saturdays from 9:30 A.M. – 4:00 P.M. with an hour for lunch.
+Potential sites for the 2020-2022 program in English may be: Arden, Charlotte, Greensboro, and Lenoir.
+Classes meet on designated Saturdays from 9:30 AM – 4:00 PM with an hour for lunch.
 Sessions average about one every three weeks within the academic year.